OSC/ood-documentation/source/app-development/tutorials-interactive-apps/add-matlab/edit-script-sh.rst

 .. note::

-    `According to the developers`_ the correct pronunciation of Mate is "may-tah" like the drink, and not matey like pirates, or mate like friends.
+    `According to the developers`_ the correct pronunciation of Mate is "mah-tay" like the drink, and not matey like pirates, or mate like a friend.

 .. _app-development-tutorials-interactive-apps-add-matlab-wm-fluxbox: